PETS: A Principled Framework Towards Optimal Trajectory Allocation for Efficient Test-Time Self-Consistency: Online in the Streaming Setting

 \textbf{Optimization framework.} After discretization, the self-consistency rate in \eqref{eq:general-case} for a question $q_i$ under budget $B$ can be approximated as\footnote{A weighted version can be defined analogously.
 Since weights are difficult to estimate in the online setting, in experiments, we use the unweighted version for policy optimization and apply weighted majority voting only at inference time.}

-An online streaming policy $\pi$ is therefore fully specified by a vector of integer budgets $\{B_1,\ldots,B_K\}$, where any question assigned to grid $j$ receives budget $B_j$.
+An online streaming policy $\pi$ is therefore specified by integer grid budgets $B_1,\ldots,B_K$: any question assigned to grid $j$ receives budget $B_j$.
 Over a horizon of $N$ streaming questions with total budget $B_{\mathrm{total}}$, the optimal allocation problem can be rewritten as

 where $\bar{B}_{\mathrm{total}} := B_{\mathrm{total}}/N$ is the average budget per round, $\hat p_j$ is the estimated distribution, and $\hat\btheta^j$ is the representation parameter of the grid $j$.
 Finally, we note that although \eqref{eq:discrete-case} is a static optimization problem, our final policy is a dynamic streaming policy which calls \eqref{eq:discrete-case} at every round; we refer to Appendix~\ref{app:dynamic-streaming} for more details.